pleabargain/EnglishHelpsYourCareer/phrases.md

+# to show off
+She likes to show off her new diamond.

+# to be laser focused

 # to be in a rut
 - I felt like I was in a rut at work.
 # marriage is a two-way street